 Please note: if you wish to make any changes to your manuscript once it has been submitted, don’t start a new submission but contact the journal’s Editorial Office for further guidance, you’ll find the contact details on the journal’s home page on Taylor & Francis online.

 7. Continuing a submission

 If you have already started your manuscript, or the journal has sent it back so that you can make changes, it will be marked in blue on the “My Manuscripts” dashboard once you login to your Author Centre.

 Select “Unsubmitted Manuscripts” to see your started manuscripts, click “Continue Submission” to complete your submission.

 8. Submitting a revision

 You can submit a revision from your Author Centre (please note you don’t need to start a new submission).
-Locate your original manuscript in your Author Dashboard, and click on “Create a revision” (the purple star icon).
-You will also be able to see how many days are left for you to revise and re-submit your manuscript.
+Locate your original manuscript in your Author Dashboard, and click on “Create a revision”.
+You will also be able to see how many days you have left to revise and re-submit your manuscript.

 Once you have begun your revision, it will show in your “Revised Manuscripts in Draft” queue on your Author Centre dashboard.